 Syllabus and Course Information

-BU MET CS-521: Information Structures with Python
+BU MET CS-521: Information Structures with Python (Fall 2018)

-Welcome to CS-521!!!
+Welcome to CS-521!

 I am excited to teach this course.
-This course will present an effective approach to help you learn Python.
-With extensive use of graphical illustrations, we will build understanding of Python and its capabilities by learning through many simple examples and analogies.
+It will present an effective approach to help you learn Python and Object Oriented Design (OOD) that is applicable and common for software languages like C++, Java, C#, etc. With extensive use of graphical illustrations, we will build understanding of Python and its capabilities by learning through many simple examples and analogies.
 The class will involve active student participation, discussions, and programming exercises.
-This approach will help you build a strong foundation in Python that you will be able to effectively apply in real-job situations and future courses.

-Instructor: Professor Eugene Pinsky Computer Science Department, Metropolitan College, Boston University 808 Commonwealth Avenue Room 258 Boston, MA 02215 email: epinsky@bu.edu
+This approach will help you build a strong foundation not just in Python: you will be able to effectively apply in real-job situations and future courses.
+Lecturer: Anatoliy Aleksandrov, Ph.D.
+Computer Science Department, Metropolitan College, Boston University 1010 Commonwealth Avenue Boston, MA 02215 SPRG19 MET CS521 C2, starts on Wednesday, January 23, 2019 CAS 315 Wed 6:00pm 8:45pm - Welcome!